sassiwalid/SparkDI/readme.md

 - Constructor, Property, and Method Dependency Injection
 - Scope Management: Singleton and Transient
 - Property Wrapper Support: Use @Dependency for cleaner, safer dependency injection
-- Actor-Based Thread Safety: Modern Swift Concurrency for managing concurrent access
+- New Synchronization Mutex APIThread Safety: Modern  Synchronization APIfor managing concurrent access
 - Modular Dependency Registration: Organize and manage dependencies with an Assembler and modules
 - Support for Dependencies with Multiple Arguments
 - Circular Dependency Detection: Automatically detects and prevents circular dependencies